Conformal Quantile Regression for Neural Probabilistic Constitutive Modeling: Formulation

 In the second approach, the derivative of the strain energy density is parameterized directly as a monotone function $\tilde{g}_k(x;\theta)$.
 When an explicit energy representation is required, the corresponding convex function can be recovered via integration,

 where $x_0$ is an arbitrary reference point.
 The integration constant does not affect the resulting stress response and is therefore inconsequential for constitutive calibration.

-Intuitively, searching over monotone functions is simpler and more stable than searching over convex functions.
 Once $\tilde{g}_{k}$ has been learned, the corresponding energy functions $\tilde{f}_{k}$ can be recovered via integration, which is straightforward given the univariate nature of the invariant-based representation.
 In the following, we present a simple illustrative example that highlights the advantages of gradient-based parameterization over direct function-based approaches.